stolendata/totp/README.md

 Simply call `TOTP::getOTP( $secret [, $digits = 6 [, $period = 30 ]] )` which returns an array with the key `otp` holding the authentication token, or the key `err` describing an eventual error.
 Be careful, `TOTP::getOTP` does not verify that the secret is in Base32 format!

-The two remaining functions in are meant to be convenient utilities:
+The two remaining functions are meant to be convenient utilities:

 `TOTP::genSecret( [ $length = 16 ] )` generates a TOTP-compatible secret as Base32 ASCII, returning an array with the key `secret` holding the randomized secret or the key `err` describing an eventual error.